Henry Repeating Arms: Operations

-Henry Repeating Arms employs over 600 people and operates three manufacturing facilities totaling more than 350,000 square feet.
+Henry Repeating Arms employs over 800 people and operates three manufacturing facilities totaling more than 350,000 square feet.
 The company headquarters is located in Rice Lake, Wisconsin, and the other factories are in Bayonne, New Jersey, and Ladysmith, Wisconsin.
-Louis Imperato served as Chairman of the company from its start in 1996 until his passing in November 2007.
-Anthony Imperato currently serves as the CEO and Founder, and Andy Wickstrom is the company President.
+Louis Imperato served as chairman of the company from its start in 1996 until his passing in November 2007.
+Anthony Imperato currently serves as the Founder & CEO, and Andy Wickstrom is the company president.